cfcs/ocaml-xi-rope/README.md

 - **insertion** is supported, but my algorithms, and the API, to handle insertions are fairly limited and cumbersome to work with.

+- ~~The test suite is missing.~~
-- The test suite is missing.
+  - The test suite is missing QuickCheck shrinkers

 - Nice things like Levien's line-wrapping and paging algorithms are **not** implemented.